elixirschool/elixirschool/en/lessons/basics/mix.md

 Generated example app
 ```

-When we compile a project Mix creates a `_build` directory for our artifacts.
+When we compile a project, Mix creates a `_build` directory for our artifacts.
 If we look inside `_build` we will see our compiled application: `example.app`.

 ## Managing Dependencies